Djibouti: Health

 The life expectancy at birth is around 64.7 for both males and females.
 Fertility is at 2.35 children per woman.
 In Djibouti there are about 18 doctors per 100,000 persons.

 The 2010 maternal mortality rate per 100,000 births for Djibouti is 300.
 This is compared with 461.6 in 2008 and 606.5 in 1990.
 The under 5 mortality rate per 1,000 births is 95 and the neonatal mortality as a percentage of under 5's mortality are 37.
 In Djibouti the number of midwives per 1,000 live births is 6 and the lifetime risk of death for pregnant women 1 in 93.

 About 93.1% of Djibouti's women and girls have undergone female genital mutilation (FGM, sometimes referred to as 'female circumcision'), a pre-marital custom mainly endemic to Northeast Africa and parts of the Near East.
 Although legally proscribed in 1994, the procedure is still widely practiced, as it is deeply ingrained in the local culture.
 Encouraged and performed by women in the community, FGM is primarily intended to deter promiscuity and to offer protection from assault.

-About 94% of Djibouti's male population have also reportedly undergone male circumcision, a figure in line with adherence to Islam, which requires this.
+About 94% of Djibouti's male population have also reportedly undergone male circumcision, a figure in line with adherence to Islam; the Shafi'i school of Islam, the predominant madhhab in the Horn of Africa, requires circumcision of males and females.